pzsolt72/oe-kubernetes/README.md

 ```bash
 sudo docker run -d -p 8080:8080 --name mybookservice bookservice
 ```
--t bookservice is your container name, the -t is for tagging, the last parameter is the place of the Dockerfile.
+*bookservice* is your image name, the -t is for tagging, the last parameter is the place of the Dockerfile.

 Check your application again.
 ```bash